How should expenses be coded when a project spans multiple departments?

 Related questions

-Can transactions be split across multiple funds?
+Can one reimbursement submission be split across multiple projects?

 Read more